 Why Your Personal Yoga Practice is Important

 The reason yoga teacher trainers drill the personal practice concept into trainees is because it is within this personal practice that we find growth and dig deeper into poses, not only for ourselves, but for our students.
 If we have a consistent personal practice we can discover different muscles in our bodies, really think about how poses connect with one another, and start to be more creative about how we sequence classes.
-I personally don't teach what I don't practice because I think it can lead to injured students, especially if I'm not able to tell them which parts of their bodies to engage, or how they can safely transition in and out of poses.
+Sidenote: I personally don't teach what I don't practice because I think it can lead to injured students, especially if I'm not able to tell them which parts of their bodies to engage, or how they can safely transition in and out of a particular pose.)

 As for my personal yoga practice, it still isn’t what I would like it to be, but it’s a start.
 I get on my mat for at least a half hour three times a week and just move how my body wants to move that day.
 Sometimes it's vigorous, and sometimes it’s restorative, but from being consistent with my practice I’ve definitely noticed a difference in my teaching.